ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 * You run a submission process (of papers, software, conference abstracts) that is handled in GitHub issue (or pull request) threads (or could be moved there)?
 * Your process involves tedious steps (editing issue/PR comments, switching issue/PR labels, copy-pasting URLs into an external database, running automatic checking tools) that can be automated via scripts possibly interacting with web APIs?
-* You can recognize interesting responders in [buffy docs](https://buffy.readthedocs.io/en/latest/) or you have Ruby talent on your team or contractor contacts, who could [write custom responders](https://buffy.readthedocs.io/en/latest/custom_responder.html) for you?
+* You can recognize interesting responders in [Buffy docs](https://buffy.readthedocs.io/en/latest/) or you have Ruby talent on your team or contractor contacts, who could [write custom responders](https://buffy.readthedocs.io/en/latest/custom_responder.html) for you?
 * Do you have time and resources to spend at least a few days setting it up and communicating the change of processes to your users?
 * Can you devote some time to maintaining the installation e.g. responding to Heroku security updates or keeping Buffy codebase up to date with upstream changes?

 ## How to set up the editorial bot generator for your system

-We shall first show how buffy usage works, afterwards, we shall go into details about how to get there.
+We shall first show how Buffy usage works, afterwards, we shall go into details about how to get there.
 The following diagram represents the whole automation toolset we use for rOpenSci software peer-review.

 {{< figure src="diagram.png" alt="Diagram representing automation for rOpenSci software peer review.
 On the left, a GitHub issue thread with emojis as avatars, and wobbly lines as text.
 Under the GitHub issue thread, a legend indicating who among the emojis is Author /Editor / Reviewer / ropensci-review-bot.
-At the center of the diagram is an Heroku app using the buffy Ruby tool, that receives information from GitHub via webhooks.
+At the center of the diagram is an Heroku app using the Buffy Ruby tool, that receives information from GitHub via webhooks.
 The app digests messages received and depending on the command pings an external service represented on the right (with a plumber logo); fills the Airtable-based software review database; manages ropensci GitHub organization via GitHub API; posts back or labels in the GitHub issue thread.">}}

 We can observe, on the left, a GitHub issue thread corresponding to a submission.
 The submission has
 - a title,